MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/supported-devices/controllers-mrtk.md

 To detect and show the HP Reverb G2 controllers when using MRTK, follow these steps to install the [**Microsoft.MixedReality.Input**](/windows/mixed-reality/develop/unity/unity-reverb-g2-controllers#installing-microsoftmixedrealityinput-with-the-mixed-reality-feature-tool) package.
 Once this package is installed, no other changes to the default profiles need to be made to have the controllers show up on the HP Reverb.

-In order to display the controllers in editor, you need to ensure that you are using the using the [**OpenXR Plugin**](/windows/mixed-reality/develop/unity/new-openxr-project-with-mrtk).
+In order to display the controllers in editor, you need to ensure that you're using the [**OpenXR Plugin**](/windows/mixed-reality/develop/unity/new-openxr-project-with-mrtk).

 ## Oculus Controllers